ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 on or off together for this run.
 “Lyrics” in these option names is the umbrella term; enabling lyric embedding always includes karaoke, and suppressing it suppresses both.
 The built-in default is on and can be changed with `--configure-defaults`.
-Every changed audio file is then named in a `Lyrics embedded by --embed-lyrics` section, together with the plain/timed lyric work performed, its backup, and confirmation that the file was included in the following audit pass.
+Every changed audio file is then named under an `Embedding lyrics & karaoke into file:` line, together with the plain/timed work performed, the shortened backup filename, and confirmation that the file was included in the following audit pass.

 Hash-prefixed transcription-generator comments are metadata, not lyrics.
 Lines